 Chief Executive Officer

-Dennis Farmer was raised in Shafter, California, a small farming town in Central Valley.
-At 24, Dennis took an entry level position with the State of California, and promoted through the budgetary and accounting areas to become the Head of the Accounting Department for Kern Valley State Prison.
-Experiences during his tenure included activation of two prison facilities, managements of budgets and fiscal policy, coordination with legislative accounting and budget affairs, internal control development and implementation, financial security audits, executive level administration of accounting, finance and budget policy.
+Dennis S. Farmer, Chief Executive Officer and Founder of Legacy Village, LLC was raised in Shafter, California, a small farming town in the Central Valley area of the State.
+At 24, he took an entry level position with the State of California and promoted through the budgetary and accounting fields to become the Head of Accounting for Kern Valley State Prison.
+Experiences during his tenure included the activation of two prisons, management of budgets and fiscal policy, coordination with legislative accounting and budgetary affairs, internal control development and implementation, financial security audits, executive level administration of accounting, finance and budget policy.